DrSnuggles/Bloodwych/README.md

     - toggle music + sound
     - Proper random banners
     - Avoid switched wall and doors to close when player/monster is on it
-    - BUG Setting the value of 'savegame3' exceeded the quota.
-           True, localStorage quota is 5mb. each save > 1MB + autosave
-           Reduce to just 3 saves + autosave?
-Alternative save to file and make load via drag'n'drop.
     - COD Beguile spell
     - COD Fix Big monster 'edge of screen'
     - BUG Arrows on Right UI sometimes show over pockets or scroll